QuestionAndAnswer/atom-ui5-features/README.md

 ##### Search on hana and explored
 Select some text and use a hot key or context menu comand.
 This commands will open browser window with appropriate opened web resources.

+##### Create i18n string
+Simplifies i18n strings creation in the same way as it has been implemented in WebIDE.
+Select some text, use hot key or option from context menu to create i18n string.
+Creation dialog will appear.
+Populate all fields and press ok.
+Original selection will be replaced by i18n binding string and new i18n record will be inserted into appropriate i18n file.

 ### Settings
 There are no settings yet